-People with disabilities who use service animals to assist them with disability-related needs are protected under the ground of "disability" in the Code.
-Under the Code, school boards have a duty to accommodate the needs of students with disabilities up to the point of undue hardship.
-The Ontario Human Rights Commission's (OHRC) Policy on accessible education for students with disabilities states that: "Depending on a student's individual needs and the nature of the education service being provided, accommodations may include...modifying "no pets" policies to allow guide dogs and other service animals".
+People with disabilities who use service animals to assist them with disability-related needs are protected under the ground of "disability" in the Ontario Human Rights Code.
+Under the Human Rights Code, school boards have a duty to accommodate the needs of students with disabilities up to the point of undue hardship.
+The Ontario Human Rights Commission's Policy on Accessible Education for Students with Disabilities (2018) states that: "Depending on a student's individual needs and the nature of the education service being provided, accommodations may include . . . modifying 'no pets' policies to allow guide dogs and other service animals."

-Nothing in this memorandum detracts from other legal obligations of school boards under applicable law, including the Code.
+Nothing in this memorandum detracts from other legal obligations of school boards under applicable law, including the Ontario Human Rights Code.